Background

 Who is in dreams of clothing?

-Clothing dreams are more related to unnamed people, more related to strangers, and more related to peers than dreams in general.
+Dreams of clothing are more related to unnamed people, more related to strangers, and more related to peers than dreams in general.
 They are less related to fantastic beings.

 the same as usual